United Liberation Front of Asom: Extortion

-Other criminal activities

-The ULFA is involved in other organised criminal activities such as drug trafficking.

-Peace Negotiations and Surrenders
+Peace negotiations and surrender

 Beginning in 1990, the Government of India has attempted to wean away members of the ULFA.
 This occurred due to the death of the ULFA's deputy Commander in chief Heerak Jyoti Mahanta on 31 December 1991.
 He had opposed surrenders, but they began after his death.
 The group has been meeting more local opposition as residents are tired of the violence and disruption, and some energy has gone out of the movement.

-In 1992 a large section of second-rung leaders and members surrendered to government authorities.
+In 1992, a large section of second-rung leaders and members surrendered to government authorities.
 These former members were allowed to retain their weapons to defend against their former colleagues; they were offered bank loans without any liabilities to help them re-integrate into society.
 This loose group, now called SULFA, has become an important element in the armed politics and business of Assam.

 The total number of ULFA militants to have laid down arms has gone up to 8,718.
 4,993 cadres surrendered between 1991 and 1998.
 3,435 surrendered between 1998 and 2005, when a new policy to deal with the ULFA was unveiled.
 On 24 January 2012, one of northeast India's biggest surrender ceremonies took place in Assam's main city of Guwahati, when a total of 676 militants laid down their weapons.
 In 2020, 1,675 militants of ULFA(I) and allied militant groups surrendered.

 In 2003, ULFA had put forward a set of three preconditions for talks and negotiations with the Indian government.
 Thought government had rejected these preconditions.
 The preconditions were: